 Stock Pictures (Paid): Depositphotos offers millions of royalty-free photos, illustrations, vector images, and videos.
 Watch for sales of inexpensive packages.

-Basic Design Tool: Canva is based around a free graphic-design software used by non-designers as well as professionals for web and print designs.
-The website also provides access to templates and over a million inexpensive images and fonts.
+Basic Design Tools: Both Canva and Crello are free, graphic-design sites used by non-designers and professionals for web and print designs.
+Each website provides access to templates and over a million inexpensive images and fonts.

 Vector Design Tool: Experienced graphic designers might enjoy using Vectr.
 It’s “a simple yet powerful web and desktop cross-platform tool to bring your designs into reality.”